Creatrix-Net/creatrix-net.github.io/_pages/profiles.md

 layout: profiles
 permalink: /people/
 title: Members
-description: Members of the lab/org
+description: Founding members of the organization
 nav: true
-nav_order: 7
+nav_order: 2

 profiles:
   # if you want to include more than one profile, just replicate the following block